-Halloween: Celebrating All Things Spooky22 Oct 2014, by Truffle Faves in
+Halloween: Celebrating All Things Spooky22 Oct 2014, by Event Ideas in

 Halloween is fast approaching and already there are heaps of stores stocking up on candies, while a whole lot of frightfully good activities are being lined up to give everyone the shivers.
 Pumpkin carving, haunted house scares, costume shopping — this celebration of all things eerie sure is a mixed bag of magic and mystery!

 The U.S. alone is dotted with places that put fresh twist on all things Halloween.
 There’s Salem (MA) and their to-die-for parties, Madison (WI) and their infamously wild Freakfest, New Orleans and their penchant for vampire balls, Keene (NH) and their Pumpkin Fest, and Anoka (MN) and their city-wide parades.
 Halloween, however, is never just about kids trick-or-treating in scary costumes; it’s this phenomenon that embraces a plethora of customs celebrated from different stretches of the globe.

 Ireland.
 If there’s one place that knows the roots of Halloween by heart, it’s Ireland.
 Originally known as Samhain Night, this festival indicates the start of the darker half of the year.
 As a celebration, they dedicate five full days to spooky carnivals — with heaps of dancing and a long string of family events (snap apples, anyone?), ghost tours, haunted house events, and horror film viewing.

 Mexico.
 Halloween, among many Spanish countries, is known as El Dia de los Muertos (The Day of the Dead).
 Deeply rooted in spiritual beliefs, this 3-day celebration commemorates the dearly departed and the continuity of life.
 It’s also the